What is a Micron?

 This shows why pulling a deep vacuum is done in microns, it is a very fine measurement that provides very detailed results.
 This is why very small changes can make such a huge difference in the micron reading on a micron gauge.

-It also shows why micron gauges are so finicky.
+It also shows why micron gauges can seem finicky.
+They are really precise instruments.